-- The Council will continue to assess and provide for the identified needs of gypsies and travellers in appropriate locations.
-The Council is in the process of identifying a suitable site to meet the immediate need arising from the redevelopment of the Thurston Road site. which forms part of the approved Lewisham Gateway development.
+- 1. The Council will continue to assess and provide for the identified needs of gypsies and travellers in appropriate locations.
+The Council is in the process of identifying a suitable site to meet the immediate need arising from the redevelopment of the Thurston Road site, which forms part of the approved Lewisham Gateway development.
 A site will be identified through the Site Allocations DPD. - 2.
-Proposals for additional and alternative gypsy and traveller sites will be assessed having regard to the following criteria: - They are accessible to local shops, services and community facilities in particular schools and health services. - They are safe and have convenient access to the road network. b. - They have provision for parking, turning, service and emergency vehicles and servicing of vehicles. - d.
-The activities do not have an adverse impact on the safety and amenity of occupants and their children and neighbouring residents particularly in terms of noise and overlooking, and other disturbance from the movement of vehicles to and from the site. - They have a supply of essential services such as water, sewerage and drainage and e. waste disposal. - They are designed and landscaped to a high standard which facilitates the integration f. of the site with the surrounding environment and amenity of the occupiers adjoining the site.
+Proposals for additional and alternative gypsy and traveller sites will be assessed having regard to the following criteria: - a.
+They have reasonable access to local shops, services and community facilities in particular schools and health services. - b.
+They are safe and have reasonably convenient access to the road network. - c.
+They have provision for parking, turning, service and emergency vehicles . - d.
+Any business activities do not have unacceptable adverse impacts on the safety and amenity of occupants and their children and neighbouring residents particularly in terms of noise and overlooking, and other disturbance from the movement of vehicles to and from the site. - e.
+They have a supply of essential services such as water, sewerage and drainage and waste disposal. - f.
+They are designed and landscaped to a high standard which facilitates the integration of the site with the surrounding environment and amenity of the occupiers adjoining the site.

-- 7.16 In addressing the housing requirements of Lewisham's gypsy and traveller population, the Council will assess and identify a site for the minimum number of required pitches in accordance with a criteria based policy to ensure site selection and assessment meet national and regional requirements.
-The draft London Plan (October 2009), which has not yet been subject to an Examination in Public, indicates that the borough will need to provide an additional 15 gypsy and traveller pitches up to 2017. - 7.17 A preferred site to meet need will be sought by the Council in conjunction with the gypsy and traveller community and will be subject to consultation.
+- 7.18 In addressing the housing requirements of Lewisham's gypsy and traveller population, the Council will assess and identify a site for the minimum number of required pitches in accordance with a criteria based policy to ensure site selection and assessment meet national and regional requirements.
+The draft London Plan (October 2009), which has not yet been subject to an Examination in Public, indicates that the borough will need to provide an additional 15 gypsy and traveller pitches up to 2017.
+This was subject to a draft amendment published in March 2010 (yet to be subject to an Examination in Public), which reduced that number to eight additional pitches.
+This target for new pitches is in addition to the number of pitches needed to replace those that previously existed on the Thurston Road site. - 7.19 A preferred site to meet need will be sought by the Council in conjunction with the gypsy and traveller community and will be subject to consultation.
 The LDF Site Allocations DPD will be used to identify a suitable site or sites.